Estadio Malvinas Argentinas: History

 Argentina was chosen as the host nation of the 1978 World Cup by FIFA in London, England on 6 July 1966.
 Mendoza, as one of the largest cities in the country, was selected as a venue.
-The organizing committee, under supervision of the military dictatorship that had ruled Argentina since 1976, proposed a new stadium to be built by the Cerro de la Gloria, in General San Martín Park, taking advantage of the topography of a natural depression located on the slopes of the hill.
-Beside the stadium itself, the project included new access roads, parking lots, a training auxiliar field and other complementary works.
+Supervised by the National Reorganization Process, which had ruled Argentina since 1976, the organizing committee proposed that a new stadium be built in a depression adjacent to the Cerro de la Gloria, in General San Martín Park.
+Besides the stadium, the project would include new access roads, parking lots, and a training field.

-The stadium was designed by Uruguayan Rafael Viñoly, and its construction began in 1976.
-Originally named "Estadio Ciudad de Mendoza" ("City of Mendoza Stadium") it was opened on 14 May 1978 with a friendly match between a team formed by players from Mendoza and another one with players from San Rafael.
-During June 1978, Mendoza hosted six Fifa World Cup matches, three first round matches and three second round matches.
-That same year Gimnasia y Esgrima de Mendoza became the first team from Mendoza to play a first division match at the stadium.
-Other teams from Mendoza that have reached the first division and used the Malvinas Argentinas as a home stadium since are Independiente Rivadavia, Huracán Las Heras, San Martín de Mendoza, and Godoy Cruz.
+The stadium was designed by Uruguayan Rafael Viñoly, and it was built from 1976 to 1978.
+A notable feature is a dry moat surrounding the playing field and separating it from the grandstand.
+Originally named "Estadio Ciudad de Mendoza" (City of Mendoza Stadium in Spanish), it was opened on 14 May 1978 with a friendly match between players from Mendoza and players from San Rafael.
+Mendoza hosted six World Cup matches: three first round matches, and three second round matches.
+That same year, Gimnasia y Esgrima de Mendoza became the first team from Mendoza to play a first division match at the stadium.
+Other teams from Mendoza that have reached the first division and played home matches at the stadium are Independiente Rivadavia, Huracán Las Heras, San Martín de Mendoza, and Godoy Cruz Antonio Tomba.

-After the 1982 Falklands War, the stadium was renamed "Estadio Malvinas Argentinas".
-The new name reflects Argentina's disputed claims of sovereignty over the Falkland Islands (Islas Malvinas in Spanish).
+After the Falklands War, the stadium was renamed Estadio Malvinas Argentinas (The Malvinas Are Argentinian Stadium), reflecting Argentina's position in the Falkland Islands sovereignty dispute.

-During the 1993–94 Primera División season Argentinos Juniors, original from Buenos Aires, played their home matches in Malvinas Argentinas stadium after an agreement signed with sports communications company Torneos y Competencias.
-TyC offered Argentinos Juniors (which had serious financial problems in those times) to hire several players loaning them to the club.
-In return, Argentinos had to move to Mendoza to play their home games so TyC considered there were more supporters in that Province than in Buenos Aires.
-Nevertheless, things do not work out as expected and the experience was unsuccessful with low attendances and money losses.
+Pursuant to an agreement with sports communications company Torneos y Competencias (TyC), for the 1993–94 Primera División season, Buenos Aires-area club Argentinos Juniors played home matches at the stadium in exchange for players loaned by TyC.
+TyC wrongly assumed that the club had more supporters in Mendoza, as attendance was low, and financial losses substantial.
+Midway through the season, the stadium participated in the first of many Torneos de Verano (Summer Tournaments).